 My name is Bert Schlauch and I am a Professor in the Department of Speech-Language-Hearing Sciences at the University of Minnesota (Twin Cities).
 My lab addresses a broad range of questions in basic and applied hearing research, but one underlying principle permeates everything I do: I involve students in my research.
 Many former students - undergraduate and graduate - have published scientific papers with me.
 Here is a link to those studies.
+My former students are currently employed in diverse positions as clinical audiologists, researchers in industry, and university faculty.

 Research Projects

 Improving the precision of audiological behavioral measures: My students' and my work in this area has improved diagnostic tests for identifying persons with tumors and ones faking a hearing loss.
 My current work is refining pure tone threshold measures used to identify persons showing damage from exposure to intense sounds.
+A publication in the American Journal of Audiology(with Edward Carney) presents evidence that several highly cited published studies significantly overestimate the percentage of teens who have damaged hearing from listening to loud sounds.
+The story was picked up by Minnesota Public Radio.

 Auditory Attention: We seldom listen to sounds in isolation.
 The brain does a wonderful job of segregating sounds that we attend to from other, competing sounds.
 This work explores the acoustic cues that the brain uses to accomplish this segregation (Click here for more details).